talyaAmar/recipe-app-angular-dotnet/README.md

 ### 📄 Home Page

-Card view for all recipes
+Card view for all recipes.
-Clicking a recipe card shows Full recipe details
+Clicking on a recipe card displays the full recipe details.

 ### 🧑‍💼 Admin Only – Add Recipe